 Epigallocathechin-3-gallate (EGCG) is a bioactive botanical in green tea polyphenols.
 ECGC was shown to be protective against autoimmune-induced tissue damage in Sjogren’s syndrome in a mouse model (16).
 We don’t have enough human trials to confirm this in humans at this point.

 EGCG is the most abundant catechin in green tea and accounts for more than half of the total polyphenol and effective content in green tea.
 Green tea also helps to promote the production of the antioxidants glutathione and superoxide dismutase (SOD).
 These antioxidants drastically lower inflammation in the body.

-Nrf2 Power contains EGCG (green tea), curcumin, sulforaphane, and resveratrol.
-While this product is not FDA approved to treat Sjogren’s or any other health condition, it does contain a powerful blend of antioxidant compounds support a healthy inflammatory response and protect the body against oxidative stress.
+You can also find combination products that contain clinical dosages of EGCG, curcumin, sulforaphane, and resveratrol.
+While these products are not FDA approved to treat Sjogren’s or any other health condition, it does contain a powerful blend of antioxidant compounds support a healthy inflammatory response and protect the body against oxidative stress.

 Sjogren’s is an autoimmune condition that affects the mucous membranes and moisture secreting glands of your eyes and mouth.
 In addition to dry eyes and dry mouth, Sjogren’s can also cause joint pain and swelling, prolonged fatigue, and other symptoms.

 Sjogren’s often accompanies other immune system disorders, including rheumatoid arthritis and lupus.
 It can affect anyone at any age but occurs mostly in women over the age of 40.